NBDZ/dbnorm/README.md

 ### Step2: install the *dbnorm*
 *dbnorm* is freely available from GitHub.
 The package documentation, including  user manual is available within the downloaded R package file.
 If all package dependencies were installed, you will be able to install the *dbnorm*.
-Users can either manually download the .tar.gz file or clon the github.
+Users can either manually download the tar.gz file or clon the GitHub.

 #### Manual downloading
 ```
 cd ~/Downloads
-R CMD INSTALL dbnorm.tar.gz
+R CMD INSTALL dbnorm tar.gz
 ```
 > Rstudio users
 ```